herbert-liz/Data-Impact/Charts/README.txt

-In this path the work files are stored by type of graph
+In this path the work files are stored by type of chart